CodeStalker/RYOF-Series/Part 1/readme.md

-Roll Your Own Framework Guide Part 2
+Roll Your Own Framework Guide Part 1
 ====================================

-This are files that match part two of the guide.
-To read the full article visit [this blog post](http://jamessteel.co.uk/blog/roll-your-own-framework-part-2 "Roll Your Own Framework Part 2").
+This is part one.
+There are no files, it's all theory at this stage.
+To read the full article visit [this blog post](http://jamessteel.co.uk/blog/roll-your-own-framework-overview "Roll Your Own Framework Overview").